fplanellas/demo-calculator/README.md

 This is a simple calculator component built with React.js.
 It allows you to perform basic arithmetic operations on two numbers.

 # Usage
+to run the app in production mode: https://fplanellas-calculator.netlify.app/

 Install the required dependencies by running the following command: npm install